Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 In this activity, you will configure two automatic document discounts.
-You will then explore how these discounts are applied to sales orders and learn how the system applies discounts to SO invoices that are prepared based on sales orders with different document discounts.
+You will then explore how these discounts are applied to sales orders and learn how the system applies discounts to sales invoices that are prepared based on sales orders with different document discounts.
 Also, you will learn how to update the discount amount.

-Attention: This activity is based on the U100 dataset.
+This activity is based on the U100 dataset.
 If you are using another dataset, or if any system settings have been changed in U100, these changes can affect the workflow of the activity and the results of the processing.
 To avoid any issues, restore the U100 dataset to its initial state.

 Story